It is time for blog promotion. It’s time to start promoting your blog content to a target market, build a loyal audience and make money from it.

 Why do I have to say this?

-I have seen few content marketers doing this mistake of submitting an epic post for guest post request that does not offer the host blogger audience relevant practical actionable tips or lessons.
+I have seen a few content marketers doing the mistake of submitting an epic post for guest post requests that do not offer the host blogger audience relevant practical actionable tips or lessons.

 So instead of focusing on writing some lengthy stuff like this one, focus on delivering useful content to the host blogger’s community.

-One of the reasons I told you above to check out for the host blog last ten published contents, doing this will give you a clear understanding of what is working at the moment for the blog.
+One of the reasons I told you above is to check out the host blog’s last ten published contents.
+Doing this will give you a clear understanding of what is working at the moment for the blog.

-Edit and proof-read the heck out of your guest article, not many blogs are ready to look into such thing as error typo, misuse of words, spelling mistakes etc.
+You need to edit and proofread the heck out of your guest article.
+Not many blogs are ready to look into such things as error typos, misuse of words, spelling mistakes, etc.

-If you’re writing for your own blog, is easier to go back after weeks, month and sometimes even years to edit and proof-read your published posts, but this opportunity can’t happen on other people’s blog.
+If you’re writing for your blog, is easier to go back after weeks, months, and sometimes even years to edit and proofread your published posts.
+But this opportunity can’t happen on other people’s blogs.

-So you’ll need to make sure your submitted post is free from errors.
-This will reduce the workload on your host blogger and save them time to have your post publish.
+So you’ll need to make sure your post is free from errors.
+This will reduce the workload on your host blogger and save them time to have your post published.